-Therapy Training Event for Communities of Color
+MDMA Conference for Therapists Serving Communities of Color

-The purpose of this training is to ensure that MDMA therapy will be available to communities of color by training therapy providers of color in this modality, to expand thinking about PTSD to include racial trauma, and to inform the ongoing development of culturally-informed curriculum within the MDMA Therapy Training Program.
+The purpose of this event is to (1) help ensure that MDMA therapy will be available to communities of color by training therapists of color, (2) expand thinking about PTSD to include racial trauma, and (3) improve the culturally-informed curriculum within the MAPS MDMA Therapy Training Program.

-In addition to the training’s focus on MDMA-assisted psychotherapy, community leaders will join trainees for a workshop entitled Psychedelic Medicine and Cultural Trauma (below), to engage in dialogue about the social, political, cultural and historical causes of trauma, as well as to discuss barriers to acceptance of MDMA-assisted psychotherapy in communities of color while envisioning ways forward.
+In addition to the training’s focus on MDMA-assisted psychotherapy, community leaders will join trainees for the workshop entitled Psychedelic Medicine and Cultural Trauma (below), to engage in dialogue about the social, political, cultural and historical causes of trauma, as well as to discuss barriers to acceptance of MDMA-assisted psychotherapy in communities of color while envisioning ways forward.